-Our new calendars have been released into the world and are awaiting your walls!
+Our new calendar has been released into the world and is awaiting your lovely walls!

 Available now at Amazon and wherever fine wall calendars are sold.
 Get yours (and a few for deserving others) before they flit away like so many summer butterflies.

 Resplendent June’s here reminding us to celebrate our favorite heroes of the father-variety!
 Pick a card, any card for the warrior who’s had your back, be it dad, uncle, grandpa, husband, brother, or mom or friend who played the role!
 They’d all love a fun token of your appreciation.
 Even if they’d never admit it in public.

 As we get ready to attend the National Stationery Show next week, we thought we’d take a walk down memory lane (strewn with plenty of fleurs, of course).
 Please enjoy a look back at our last show.